Information on attending Council meetings, dates, public questions, petitions, deputations, and Standing Orders.

 - A question may be 'taken on notice' with a written response provided post meeting.

 - A summary of each question and response is recorded in the minutes.

 A petition can be lodged in the Mailbox at the City's Administration Building.
 Upon ensuring it meets the guidelines, the petition will then be presented at the next available Ordinary Council Meeting.
 Further information is found on the Petitions page.

 What is a Deputation?

 A deputation is an opportunity to address Council on any item that is the responsibility of the City of Canning or relating to an item on a Council meeting agenda.
-An owner, applicant or any member of the public with an interest in the item can make a deputation at an Agenda Briefing or Ordinary Council Meeting.
-Deputations at an Agenda Briefing msut relate to an item on the agenda, and deputations need to be made in person.
-Further information and a Request for Deputation Form is available.
+An owner, applicant or any member of the public with an interest in the item can make a deputation at an Ordinary Council Meeting.
+A Deputation presented at an Agenda Briefing must relate to an item on the agenda.

 How do I request a Deputation?

 You will need to register your request by completing the Deputation request online by midday on the day of the Agenda Briefing or Ordinary Council Meeting.
 Your deputation, if approved, will be granted a maximum of 10 minutes.

 Is there a limit on how many deputations are allowed?